 Gossamer Gear’s LT 4 Carbon Fiber trekking poles are adjustable length carbon fiber poles.
-They’re unlike most commercial trekking poles because they’re so lightweight, just 6.8 oz / pair, and the don’t have hand straps.
+They’re unlike most commercial trekking poles because they’re so lightweight, just 6.8 oz / pair, and they don’t have hand straps.

-They are adjustable to 140 cm in length (longer than most mainstream poles), and come with EVA molded grips that have a slight give if your squeeze them.
+They are adjustable to 140 cm in length (longer than most mainstream poles), and come with EVA molded grips that have a slight give if you squeeze them.
 The pole tips are made out of carbon fiber and they accept Leki replacement baskets.

 The lack of hand straps is not an issue at all.
 I think a lot of hikers bear down too hard on their straps and that this style of hiking is inefficient: It’s also a great way to snap a pole.
 Instead, I try to use my poles as lateral stabilizers or probes with about the same force that a visually impaired person might use a white walking cane.
 You only need to touch the ground gently to stabilize your center of gravity.